andrivet/ADVi3pp/.github/issue_template.md

 Note: It is no more necessary to add "[FR]" in the title.
 You can, if you want, label your issue with "enhancement".

+Detailed description of the feature request:

+_Please provide information (such as links to web sites, blogs, technical description)._

 ------------------------------------------------------------
 ### Bug Report